 It’s important to pay close attention to whole wheat and other whole grain flours.
 Because these flours are less refined, they retain the germ, which contains healthy oils that can spoil.
 I’m convinced that many people don’t like whole wheat flour because they’ve used rancid flour without realizing it.

 Flour really shouldn’t have much of a smell, and if it does, it’s most likely gone bad.
 Recipe Tips has a great guide for storing flours to make sure that it stays fresh as long as possible.
+You definitely want to consider an airtight storage container (affiliate) rather than just setting bags on the pantry shelf.
 But once you see mold or pests, spot discoloration, or get a musty, oily, or generally unpleasant smell, toss it.

 Another staple you should always check for freshness is baking powder.
 Because there is nothing worse than doing the work of making a cake or cupcakes and finding that they don’t rise because of inactive baking powder.
 Pastry genius David Leibowitz has a great trick for how you can easily test if your baking powder is still good.
 I use it whenever in doubt, even just a little bit.